scramblr/spooftest/README.md

 up these instructions.
 You should be ashamed.

 THATS IT.
 THATS ALL IT TAKES TO NOT SELF-SNITCH TO CAIDA ABOUT YOUR SHINY NEW IP SPOOF SERVER!
-In order to find this set of instructions quick when you need them, just google "scramblr spoof
+In order to find this set of instructions quick when you need them, just google "scramblr" spooftest or maybe bookmark https://github.com/scramblr

+Peace

+PS: There's an old script that I revised and brought in to the new century by updating it for Python3 and putting it in this repo, the script is called - shocking - spooftest.py